blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 aid.
 Objectives:
 - bring food and water
-- commandeer the Diadem for the Red Paw
+- commandeer the Diadem for the Red Paw[Q9]
+- bring the bandit camp to fight against Kinkade with us[Q10]
+- convince Fastrada to end her partnership with Kinkade[Q8]
-- burn the herbitorium garden down to prevent spice town's revival
+- burn the herbitorium garden down to prevent spice town's revival[Q7]
 - find the group that went underground (Room 2 in dungeon) and report back
+- have Kinkade removed from power [Q2]

 ### (j) Count Kinkade's Manor
 There's a total of 50 guards protecting the property at any given time.